MochiLibraries/Mochi.DearImGui/README.md

 This repo contains C# bindings for [Dear ImGui](https://github.com/ocornut/imgui/) as well as a [Biohazrd](https://github.com/InfectedLibraries/Biohazrd)-powered generator for generating them.

 This project is not ready to be used, if you're looking for an ImGui binding for C# I'd suggest watching releases on this repository and using the excellent [ImGui.NET](https://github.com/mellinoe/ImGui.NET) for the time being.
-(The bingins work, but it has some very rough edges and not everything works.)
+(The bindings work, but it has some very rough edges and not everything works.)

 This repository primarily exists to serve as an example what using Biohazrd looks like today with a C++ library that has a relatively simple API.
 For the sake of demonstration, the output of the generator for Windows x64 is committed under [InfectedImGui/#Generated](InfectedImGui/#Generated).